Audi A6 review

 Our choice: A6 Ultra 2.0 TDI S Line

 The Audi A6 may not be the most exciting car to look at, but it remains one of the most elegant and appealing designs in the executive car class.
 Sharp lines and stylish touches give the A6 a classy feel.
+Some might find it a bit too staid, and you could be forgiven for mistaking the A6 for the larger A8 or smaller A4.

 SE models can look a bit uniform and bland on standard 17-inch alloy wheels but moving up to S line trim adds 18-inch wheels, lowered and stiffened suspension and a mild bodykit.
 All versions get cool-looking xenon lights with LED running lights, and full Matrix LEDs with scrolling idicators are optional.